Hyderabad : More than 30 people have lost their lives due to the incessant rains and flooding across Telangana.

-Of the total 50 deaths, 11 are from Hyderabad.
+Of the total 30 deaths, Hyderabad accounts for the highest.
 More than ten people are still missing in different parts of Hyderabad.Thousands of people have lost shelters, while hundreds of homes are still inundated.

 Tens of vehicles have been washed away in different parts of the city.
 A car carrying two persons was washed away at Abdullapurmet on the Hyderabad outskirts, while four trucks were washed away in the Nalgonda district.

 Several incidents of cars and bikes being washed away in residential areas across Hyderabad were also reported since Tuesday night.

 Army launched flood relief and rescue operation in Bandlaguda.
 Many stranded people have been evacuated and large number of food packets have been distributed.
 Army Medical teams accompanying the columns are providing essential first aid and medical relief to the stranded people pic.twitter.com/lrLPxtFqfZ— NewsMeter (@NewsMeter_In) October 14, 2020

 At Mailardevpally, a family of eight members, including two infants were washed away.
 As the rainwater entered their house, the family members tried to shift to the next house for safety.
 In the process, the water current pulled them along the way.
 One person was rescued, while the bodies of two persons were found on Wednesday.
 Five more persons including the children are still missing.

 At Gaganpahad near Shamshabad, eight persons working in a function hall tried to escape after the water started inundating the facility.
 Two persons including a three-year-old boy drowned in the water, while five others survived.